Litigation looms over injury cases No consensus on which matters fall within updated guidelines

 “First, you tell people their entitlement has shrunk from $100,000 to $50,000 and then tell them it’s gone all the way down to $3,500.
 That’s going to have a huge impact.”

-Brian Goldfinger, directing lawyer at Goldfinger Personal Injury Law, believes the definitions under the guidelines are too open to interpretation.
+Brian Goldfinger, directing lawyer at Goldfinger Injury Lawyers, believes the definitions under the guidelines are too open to interpretation.
 He notes that “99.99 per cent of the time, the insurance company will interpret an injury as coming within the [minor injury guidelines].

 To get out of it, your doctor needs to provide compelling evidence, which is also open to interpretation.
 Insurance companies are more often than not going to interpret that as, ‘We need more.'”